-For our latest test, we hiked around Bend, Oregon as winter transitioned to spring, through snow showers, rainstorms, and perfect sunny days.
+For our testing, we hiked around Bend, Oregon, as winter transitioned to spring and again as summer transitioned to fall, through snow showers, rainstorms, and perfect sunny days.
 We tested these shoes on ice, snow, mud, sand, rock, and dirt.
 We put dozens of miles on each pair, comparing them back to back on short loops, and donning backpacks to see how they fared with weight on longer treks.
 We hiked up scree-covered buttes and traversed the high desert.
-Shoes are rated on the following metrics: Comfort, Support, Traction, Water Resistance, Weight, and Durability.
+Shoes were tested and rated on the following metrics: Comfort, Support, Traction, Water Resistance, Weight, and Durability.
 Here is how we specifically scored and tested each metric.

-When determining the comfort of a hiking shoe we primarily compared the comfort level of the midsole.
+When determining the comfort of a hiking shoe, we primarily compared the comfort level of the midsole while hiking.
+We hiked with light day packs and with heavier, 20-30 lb packs to find the differences and limits in each pair.
 Some models are more comfortable because they favor the shape of one person's foot over another.
 For example, a narrower shoe will likely feel too tight for someone with a wider foot.
-We did note if there are pressure points from the laces and/or tongue and if our toes fell asleep, but our goal is for the rating to reflect something that we all experience regardless of foot shape.
+We did note if there are pressure points from the laces or tongue and if our toes fell asleep, but our goal is for the rating to reflect something that we all experience regardless of foot shape.
 With that being said, we also make recommendations for what shape of foot each model will work best accommodate.

 For support, we looked at several components of the shoe: the arch support (both internal and the insole), lateral support, and support provided by the lacing system.
 Arch support is somewhat relative to the shape of each foot; too much can make a shoe uncomfortable for those with high volume feet.
 However, a good hiking shoe should provide some foot support to prevent fatigue and fallen arches over time.
 We rated the lateral support based on hiking experience (did the sole cave in on us, did we feel unstable on rocky ground, did our ankles cave in at all), and we also twisted each pair - in a motion similar to wringing out a towel - to determine stiffness.
 Finally, we evaluated the lacing and adjustability on each pair, which affects how effectively we can secure our ankles and minimize heel lift.

-We tested these shoes around Bend, Oregon, which is notorious for moody and stormy spring weather, and this spring did not disappoint!
-There were plenty of rainy mornings, wet bushes, and mud puddles to help determine water resistance.
+We tested these shoes around Bend, Oregon, which is notorious for moody and unpredictable weather.
+There were plenty of rainy (even snowy) mornings, wet bushes, and mud puddles to help determine water resistance.
 We also performed a ten-minute bucket test with each pair to determine the effectiveness of the waterproof liner, weighing the shoes before and after to see how much moisture the uppers absorbed.

 Manufacturers state their product's weight in a variety of shoe sizes, so we weighed each pair on a calibrated scale to have a relative measurement that we could compare.
 Lighter shoes tend to create less fatigue over time and can be more agile for fast hikes.